yousfiwael/EthIdentityStore/README.md

 `npm run start`

-A browser window should pop up automatically after the command is run pointing to http://localhost:3000, otherwise manually type this address in your preferred browser.
+A browser window should pop-up automatically after the command is run pointing to http://localhost:3000, otherwise manually type this address in your preferred browser.
 MetaMask is required to send transactions.

 ## Remix Deployment